-As long as you hold onto the way things were, you’re won’t be able to move to what is, or what could be.
+As long as you hold onto the way things were, you will not be able to move on -- to what is, or what could be.

 It’s not your identity or your past experiences you’re letting go of, it’s the wishful thinking that you want to go back to the way things were, that you don’t want this change for your life.
 But things can’t go back.

 It’s when you realize that things are not ever going to be the way they were that you let go.

 And when you let go, you step forward on your path into the neutral zone, which sometimes feels like the "twilight zone."

 The Neutral Zone is that in-between time, often filled with chaos, anxiety, conflict, and a sense of feeling lost.
 It can be painful, confusing, and challenging.